 Questions related to EAHP Statement 6.4: Hospital pharmacists should actively engage in and publish research, particularly on hospital pharmacy practice.
 Research methods should be part of undergraduate and postgraduate training programmes for hospital pharmacists.

-First of them was question S6.4, and it was the question with lowest overall percentage of positive responses.
-Figure 5 shows the breakdown of responses to S6.4 in the participating countries.
+The question with the lowest overall percentage of positive responses was S6.4.
+Figure 5 shows the breakdown of responses to S6.4 in participating countries.

-The graph shows only five countries with 50% or higher share of hospital pharmacies, where the hospital pharmacists routinely publish, the Netherlands, Spain, Italy, Norway plus Latvia, which had only one response per country.
-Majority of countries oscillate around 30 % and some of them even less, around 10% (Czech Republic, Slovakia, Sweden).
+The graph shows only five countries where 50% or more of hospital pharmacies report that their hospital pharmacists routinely publish; the Netherlands, Spain, Italy, Norway plus Latvia, which had only one response per country.
+The majority of countries oscillate around 30 %, although for some countries this is even smaller, around 10% (Czech Republic, Slovakia, Sweden).

 The authors then sought the most important barriers to being able to publish more often.
 The responders named insufficient capacity as the most frequent barrier (51%, n=484) together with limited capability (19%, n=178) and publication activities not being the hospital managers’ priority (16%, n=149) (Fig 6).

-The question 6.4.4 was also related to publication activities, but was specifically focused on involvement of hospital pharmacists in development of guidelines on local and/or national level.
+Question 6.4.4 was also related to publication activities, but was specifically focused on involvement of hospital pharmacists in development of guidelines on local and/or national level.
 As apparent from (Fig 7) the overall involvement in guidelines development is significantly higher than publishing the research results, being most frequent in Luxembourg, Denmark, the UK, the Netherlands and Ireland.
 The reasons preventing higher involvement stay very similar.
-The responders who gave a negative response provided the lack of capacity as the most frequent barrier (42%, n=177), followed by insufficient capability (19%, n=78).
+The responders who gave a negative response identified the lack of capacity as the most frequent barrier (42%, n=177), followed by insufficient capability (19%, n=78).
 From the 'Other' category, the most common theme is that pharmacists are not valued, or invited to the process (7 comments).
 This is in agreement with data from last year’s survey, where many pharmacists indicated they do not work in multidisciplinary teams, and often feel pharmacists are not valued as other medical personnel.

 Question related to Statement 2.5: Each hospital pharmacy should have contingency plans for shortages of medicines that it procures.

 This Statement is clearly linked to the medicines shortages.
 Shortages are a persisting problem of current healthcare systems.[5]
 60% of responders indicated that that they had a reason to contact their medicines authority because of shortages.
 Figure 8 shows that most countries have contacted their medicines authority regarding medicine shortages.
-100% of participants answered ‘Yes’ in Estonia, Iceland and Luxembourg, these countries also had a small amount of total responses, though.
+100% of participants answered ‘Yes’ in Estonia, Iceland and Luxembourg, although these countries also had a small amount of total responses.

 The participants who answered ‘Yes’ were asked what specific reason they had for contacting the medicines authority.
 The three listed choices ‘To inform them of a drug shortage’, ‘To ask them about the details of reasons’ and ‘To enquire on likely timeframe of shortage’ were reported with similar frequencies (33%, 31% and 31% respectively, n=849) and upon further investigation it was revealed that 123 of the respondents answering this question selected all 3 options, implying the pharmacists had been trying to get as much information as possible from their medicines authority.
 The majority of the 44 ‘Other’ comments were regarding acquiring alternate medicines, alternate suppliers or approval to use imported drugs.

 Participants were then asked if the pharmacies in their hospital had contingency plans for medication shortages (Question S25).
 The mean response for countries was 67% positive, slightly lower than last year’s result of 70%.
 The range of responses between countries was very high for this question; some reported over 90% positive responses, and others less than 10% (Fig 9).